aszilagyi/tabnetviz/docs/userguide.md

 reloads the image upon a file change allows one to develop the configuration file semi-interactively. `qiv` for Linux is an example of a suitable image viewer (use it with the `-T` option).
+* `-n | --nodetable` _`nodetable`_: the node table file name can be specified here; this will override the name specified in the configuration file.
+This is useful in scripts if you want to generate several drawings from different inputs but the same graphical settings.
+* `-e | --edgetable` _`edgetable`_: the edge table file name can be specified here; this will override the name specified in the configuration file.
+* `-o | --output` _`drawingoutput`_: the output file name for the drawing (e.g. `.svg` file).
+This will override the setting in the configuration file.
+* `--nodetableout` _`nodeout`_: file name to write out the modified node table; overrides the setting in the configuration file.
+* `--edgetableout` _`edgeout`_: file name to write out the modified edge table; overrides the setting in the configuration file.
 * `--configtemplate`: write a configuration file template to the specified file (the file must not exist).
 This can be edited to develop a configuration file for your visualization.